Bill Ryan (firstname.lastname@example.org), Remedial Project Manager

 Agreement reached between EPA and Cascade Natural Gas

-EPA and Cascade Natural Gas (Cascade) have entered into a legal agreement (PDF) (69 pp, 748K) that will have Cascade conduct investigation work at the Superfund site.
-The first step will be for Cascade to evaluate beach sediments near the former Gasworks site for contamination to determine if additional short-term cleanup work is necessary.
-This work will begin in spring 2013.
-The agreement also begins the remedial investigation and feasibility study work which will ultimately determine the long-term cleanup approach for the site.
+In May 2013, The EPA and Cascade Natural Gas entered into a legal agreement (PDF) (69 pp, 748K) that has Cascade doing investigations at the Superfund site.
+This work began in summer 2013.
+The agreement also started the remedial investigation and feasibility study work that will ultimately determine the long-term cleanup approach for the site.

 Community Involvement Plan Now Available